Daniellappv/pm-leaders-program/Classroom 3: Self-organisation and Self-management.md

-## Class room 3: Self-Organisation and Self-Management (Tips and Principles)
+## Classroom 3: Self-Organisation and Self-Management (Tips and Principles)

 **Link to slide deck:** [To be provided]